SultanSh/arabic-poem-note/README.md

 # arabic-poem-note
-A mobile app for Arabic poets to write their poems in two "bait" manner.
+A mobile app for Arabic poets to write their poem verses in two halfs manner.